CEM-KEA/whoknows_monitor/README.md

   Monitors PostgreSQL database performance by collecting metrics such as query execution times, connection counts, and table statistics.
 This ensures the database is functioning optimally.

 ### Monitoring System Components

+- `Traefik`
+  Traefik is a modern cloud-native HTTP reverse proxy and load balancer that automatically detects and configures services in dynamic environments.
+It integrates seamlessly with Docker, Kubernetes, and other   platforms, providing automatic service discovery, SSL/TLS support, and real-time configuration changes without restarts.

 - `Prometheus`

   A time-series database and monitoring system.
 It collects, stores, and queries metrics from exporters in the main system.
 Prometheus is the backbone of metric collection and alerting.